-- 33. Attached as Confidential Appendix "1" is NAFA's Cash Flow Forecast including notes.
+23. Attached as Confidential Appendix "1" is NAFA's Cash Flow Forecast including notes detailing the assumptions therein.
 The notes to the Cash Flow Forecast are an integral part thereof and the two documents should be read together.
-The Cash Flow Forecast was prepared by the Applicants, with the assistance of the Monitor, to forecast receipts and disbursements through November 5, 2021, being the extension of the Stay Period sought by the Applicants. - 34.
-The Applicants are seeking an Order to seal the Cash Flow Forecast as it contains certain commercially sensitive information that could negatively impact NAFA's asset realization and restructuring efforts if made available publicly.
-The Monitor is of the view that the Cash Flow Forecast should be sealed for these reasons and recommends that the Court approve this request should it see fit to do so. - 35.
-Since the end of 2020, NAFA has advanced efforts to monetize non-auction proceed assets.

-Such assets include insurance claims, buyer receivables, rollover loans and real property in North America and Poland.
+The Cash Flow Forecast was prepared by the Applicants, with the assistance of the Monitor, to forecast receipts and disbursements through April 29, 2022, being the initial extension of the Stay Period sought by the Applicants in the Motion.

+- 24. The Applicants are seeking an Order to seal the Cash Flow Forecast as it contains certain commercially sensitive information that could negatively affect NAFA's asset realization and restructuring efforts if made available publicly.
+The Monitor is of the view that the Cash Flow Forecast should be sealed for these reasons and recommends that the Court approve this request should it see fit to do so. - 25.
+Since the end of 2020, NAFA has advanced efforts to monetize non-fur assets.
+Such assets include insurance claims, buyer receivables and rollover loans.
 No future realizations have been included in the Cash Flow Forecast for these items as the timing and potential realizations on these assets is uncertain at this time.

-36. A summary version of the Cash Flow Forecast is set out below:
+Realizations from the Transactions under the APA that are to close during the Cash Flow Period are included in the Cash Flow Forecast. - 26.
+A summary version of the Cash Flow Forecast is set out below: